eldada/kubernetes-scripts/README.md

 Returns 0 if ready.
 Returns 1 if not ready.

 ## YAML
-* [podWithHostFS.yaml](yaml/podWithHostFS.yaml): A pod with host root file system mounted into it. **WARNING:** There is danget of corrupting your Kubernetes host.
+* [podWithHostFS.yaml](yaml/podWithHostFS.yaml): A pod with host root file system mounted into it.<br>
+  **WARNING:** There is danger of corrupting your Kubernetes host.
 Use with extra care!

 ## One liners
 ### Kubectl